dave-woods/yt-search-play/README.md

 The following options are available:
 * `--generate-config`: Generate a default configuration file and exit
+* `--dump-config`: Print the loaded config file's location and the loaded configuration to the terminal and exit
 * `--clear-history`: Clear the search history and exit
 * `--clear-cache`: Clear the cache and exit
 * `-s` *or* `--subs`: Fetch videos from a YouTube account's subscription feed instead of using a search query